Audit Firm Scalebox

 Who can join the Scalebox?

-Tier 2 firms are subject to more frequent inspection and more extensive supervision activities, including thematic reviews.
-Not all Scalebox activities may be appropriate for Tier 2 firms and the FRC will keep the participation of Tier 2 firms under review as the Scalebox develops.
+The 12 largest UK audit firms are subject to more frequent inspection and more extensive supervision activities, including thematic reviews.
+Not all Scalebox activities may be appropriate for these firms and the FRC will keep the participation of these firms under review as the Scalebox develops.

 What does the Scalebox do?

-The activities that the Scalebox will conduct will also be flexible.
-The team will regularly review how it goes about its work and focus on the types of activities that are most effective.
-The types of activities that we presently envisage the Scalebox may conduct include (but are not limited to):
+The activities that the Scalebox conducts are also flexible.
+The team regularly reviews how it goes about its work and focuses on the types of activities that are most effective and useful.
+The current workstreams within the Scalebox are as follows:

 It is important to note that the Scalebox:

-• will not provide ‘pre-clearance’ or expressly approve any aspect of: the audit work conducted by a firm; its audit approach; any aspect of its quality management system; or its eligibility for registration with the FRC as a PIE Auditor.
-Tier 4 firms will be required to demonstrate that they meet the relevant criteria at the point they seek to formally register with the FRC as a PIE audit firm.
+- will not provide ‘pre-clearance’ or expressly approve any aspect of the audit work conducted by a firm, its audit approach, any aspect of its quality management system or its eligibility for registration with the FRC as a PIE Auditor.
+Non-PIE audit firms will be required to demonstrate that they meet the relevant criteria at the point they seek to formally register with the FRC as a PIE audit firm.

 How can my firm apply?

-If your firm is already in Tier 2 or Tier 3, before completing the application form, you may find it helpful to discuss with your Supervisor whether the Scalebox is appropriate for your firm and in what areas.
-The Scalebox team may discuss a Tier 2 or Tier 3 firm’s application with its Supervisor.
+If your firm already audits PIEs, before completing the application form, you may find it helpful to discuss with your supervisor whether the Scalebox is appropriate for your firm and in what areas.
+The Scalebox team may discuss a firm’s application with its supervisor.

 In your application, you should explain why you wish to join the Scalebox, including details of your audit strategy and the nature and number of PIE or other FRC scope audits that you may be seeking to take on in the near future.